RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Additional Details for Section

 Subsequently, we have:

-The first equality holds by definitions in Eq.~(\ref{eq:vf}) and Eq.~(\ref{eq:n-step}) in the manuscript.
-The second equality holds by firstly adding and then subtracting the term $\mathbb{E}_\pi[\gamma^n(Q(s_{t+n},a_{t+n};\theta))]$.
-And the last equality holds by definitions of $\mathcal{T}_n(s,a)$ and $\epsilon(s,a)$.
-This decomposition shows that the expected error consists of two parts, i.e., the network fitting error and the policy inconsistency error, which are well handled by our multi-step TD targets with dynamic-capacity buffer.
+The first equality holds in the manuscript by definitions in Eq.~(\ref{eq:vf}) and of multi-step TD targets.
+The second equality holds by firstly adding and then subtracting the term $\mathbb{E}_\pi[\gamma^n(Q(s_{t+n},a_{t+n};\theta))]$, and the last equality holds by definitions of $\mathcal{T}_n(s,a)$ and $\epsilon(s,a)$.
+This decomposition shows that the expected error consists of two parts, i.e., the network fitting error and the policy inconsistency error, which are well handled by our multi-step TD targets with a dynamic-capacity buffer.

-\subsection{Algorithm of Dynamic-capacity Buffer in Section \ref{subsubsec:buffer}}
+\subsection{Algorithm of Dynamic-capacity Buffer in Section~\ref{subsubsec:buffer}}

-Algorithm \ref{alg:dynamic_buffer} presents our formal procedure for dynamically controlling the buffer capacity in Section \ref{subsubsec:buffer}.
+Algorithm~\ref{alg:dynamic_buffer} presents our formal procedure for dynamically controlling the buffer capacity in Section~\ref{subsubsec:buffer}.
 For each step, a new transition is inserted into the replay buffer.
 To avoid the problem of policy inconsistency, we check the buffer per $\Delta_b$ steps and drop the oldest transitions if needed.
-Specifically, we first set a hard lower bound $B_{\text{min}}$ and a hard upper bound $B_{\text{max}}$ of the buffer capacity. (i) If the buffer size is below $B_{\text{min}}$, we store all newly collected data samples. (ii) If the amount of buffered transitions has reached $B_{\text{max}}$, the oldest transitions will be replaced by the latest transitions. (iii) When the buffer is in $(B_{\text{min}}, B_{\text{max}})$, for each time, we calculate the policy distance (defined in \eqref{eq:dist}) between the oldest behavior policy and the current policy, based on the oldest transitions stored in the buffer.
-Besides, if the policy distance exceeds the threshold $D_0$, the oldest transitions are discarded.
-And the full algorithm is given in Algorithm~\ref{alg:dynamic_buffer}.
+Specifically, we first set a hard lower bound $B_{\text{min}}$, and a hard upper bound $B_{\text{max}}$ of the buffer capacity. (i) If the buffer size is below $B_{\text{min}}$, we store all newly collected data samples. (ii) If the amount of buffered transitions has reached $B_{\text{max}}$, the oldest transitions will be replaced by the latest transitions. (iii) When the buffer is in $(B_{\text{min}}, B_{\text{max}})$, for each time, we calculate the policy distance between the oldest behavior policy and the current policy, based on the oldest transitions stored in the buffer.
+In addition, if the policy distance exceeds the threshold $D_0$, the oldest transitions are discarded.
+The full algorithm is given in Algorithm~\ref{alg:dynamic_buffer}.